-The LPS scheme applies to community settings, as well as to care homes and years old and above, rather than 18 as is the case with DoLS.
+The LPS scheme applies to community settings, as well as to care homes and hospitals.
+It also applies to anyone from 16 years old and above, rather than 18 as is the case with DoLS.

 LPS will introduce a two-tier system of protection.
 This means that in most cases the 'responsible body' (the Local Authority for social care cases and the NHS for hospitals) would rely on a number of assessments to establish whether the planned care arrangements are 'necessary and proportionate' to meet the individual's needs.
 In most cases the responsible body will scrutinise the assessments and, if appropriate, authorise the deprivation of liberty.
 In complex cases an Approved Mental Capacity Practitioner will be appointed to carry out a more detailed assessment, which will include an interview with the person in question.